abrennec/tbag_2021/01_audio_rendering/readme.md

 **Measuring Frequency**

-Frequency is measured as cycles per second in Hertz.
+Frequency is measured as **number of cycles per second in Hertz**.
 In the previous illustration, the left diagram depicts a frequency rate at 2 Hz, i.e., two cycles per second whereas the right diagram depicts a frequency at a rate of 4 Hz, i.e., four cycles per second.

 To get an understanding of how Amplitude and Frequency are related, checkout this [interactive applet](http://musicandcomputersbook.com/applets/1_3_hear_freq.php) that allows you to change the two parameters.